NicoloCavalli95horses/KMS-web-testing/content/06 Meta/To do.md

 ---
 **Case study**
 - [ ] add `x-canva-authz` to the header of the requests made with puppeteer's browser to automate the login access
-- [x] use `tampermonkey` to automate the access to premium resources

-**Literature**
-- [x] Separate "service workers" from "web workers"

 **Paper**
-- [x] read guidelines about taxonomies
-- [x] start a high-level description of the paper composition
 - [ ] start putting resources together